The Human Protein Atlas

 Subsets of neurons show distinct somato-dendritic immunoreactivity throughout the brain.
 The image show protein location in subsets of neurons in the hippocampus of mouse brain.

-This section contains Single Cell Type information based on single cell RNA sequencing (scRNAseq) data from 31 human tissues including peripheral blood mononuclear cells (PBMCs).
-The data is linked to in-house generated immunohistochemically stained tissue sections presented in the Tissue section in order to visualize the corresponding spatial protein expression patterns.
-The scRNAseq analysis was based on publicly available genome-wide expression data and comprises all protein-coding genes in 557 individual cell type clusters corresponding to 15 different cell type groups.
+This part of the Single cell resource contains Single cell type information based on single cell RNA sequencing (scRNAseq) data from 31 human tissues including peripheral blood mononuclear cells (PBMCs).
+The data is linked to in-house generated immunohistochemically stained tissue sections presented in the Tissue resource in order to visualize the corresponding spatial protein expression patterns.
+The scRNAseq analysis was based on publicly available genome-wide expression data and comprises all protein-coding genes in 557 individual cell type clusters corresponding to 15 different cell type groups, and 81 different cell types.
 A specificity classification was performed to determine the number of genes elevated in these single cell types.
 The genes expressed in each of the cell types can be explored in interactive UMAP plots and bar charts, with links to corresponding immunohistochemical stainings in human tissues.

-More information about the specific content and the generation and analysis of the data in the section can be found on the Methods Summary.
+More information about the specific content and the generation and analysis of the data can be found on the Methods Summary.
+A cluster comparison between the HPA pipeline and Tabula Sapiens can be found here.

 Learn about: